philippG777/HP03S/README.md

 }
 ```

-The XCLR-pin is a digital output and the MCLK-pin has to be a PWM-pin.
-On Arduino UNO You need to use the pins 9 or 10.
+The XCLR-pin is a digital output and the MCLK-pin has to be a PWM-pin if You are using the ESP8266.

 ### .measure()
 The measure-method measures and stores the response from the sensor.
 It has no return value, it just (re)measures.